Tater Tot (Boy)

 The photograph hung with blue painter’s tape was painted in the trompe l'oeil style, an artistic visual illusion where a painted subject looks real.
 (I’ve had people at art shows even lean around to the side of a canvas to see if there is actually paper and tape affixed to the canvas.)

-Are you interested in a blue version of Tater Tot for the baby boy in your life?
-If so, please contact me to discuss.
+Are you interested in a pink version of Tater Tot for the baby girl in your life?
+If so, check out Tater Tot (Girl)

 All of our prints are finished with a coating that protects the print and enhances light-fastness; we use the highest quality pigmented inks with an estimated lifetime of 118 years.